nerdyrodent/AVeryComfyNerd/README.md

-# AVeryComfyNerd
+# Resources
 A variety of ComfyUI related stuff.
+You'll need different models for different workflows.
+By default, models are saved in subdirectories under ``ComfyUI/models``.
+Note that some custom nodes have their own models directory.

 Item | Description | Link
 | :---:   | :---: | :---: |